 5 Tips for Moving to Sweden from Nigeria

-I first wrote this article for The Newbie Guide to Sweden in July 2016, but after living in Sweden for over two years, I’m sharing an updated version with more insights for Nigerians moving to Sweden.
-Whether you’re coming for your studies or joining a loved one like I did, you need to know these few things to make your transition smoother.
+I originally wrote a version of this article for The Newbie Guide to Sweden back in July 2016.
+But now that I’ve lived in Sweden for over two years, I thought it was the perfect time to update it, especially for my fellow Nigerians planning their big move.
+Whether you're coming to study or joining a loved one (like I did), these tips will help make your transition a little smoother.

 Photo Credit: Wikipedia